ioBroker/ioBroker.lovelace/README.md

 ## Original sources for lovelace
 Used sources are here https://github.com/GermanBluefox/home-assistant-polymer .

+## Bindings in markdown
+Same as in iobroker.vis

 ## Todo
 Security must be taken from current user and not from default_user